-Chairman of the Board of Directors, Chairman of the Journalism Committee, Chairman of the Nominating and Compensation Committee, Chairman of the Business Development Committee as well as Member of the Board of Directors Tamedia Publications romandes
+Publisher, Chairman of the Board of Directors, Chairman of the Journalism Committee, Chairman of the Nomination and Compensation Committee, Chairman of the Business Development Committee and Chairman of the Advisory Board for Digital Development

 Dr. Pietro Supino (CH/I/1965) has been Chairman and publisher since May 2007.
 He was elected to the Board of Directors of Tamedia in 1991.
 Between 1989 and 1998 Pietro Supino gained experience as a lawyer and in business consultancy before founding a private bank with partners in Zurich.
-Among other responsibilities, he is currently Chairman of the Board of Directors of Espace Media AG, Vice Chairman of Tamedia Publications romandes S.A., a member of the Board of Directors of Le Temps SA and of the Swiss news agency Schweizerische Depeschenagentur AG, as well as Vice Chairman of the Board of the Swiss Media Association.
+He is currently also Chairman of Espace Media AG, Tamedia Publications romandes SA and Zürcher Regionalzeitungen AG.
+He is also Vice Chairman of Edita SA in Luxembourg, Member of the Board of Directors of the Swiss news agency Schweizerische Depeschenagentur AG, Vice Chairman of the Board of the Swiss Media Association and a member of the Board of Trustees of the Orpheum Foundation for the Advancement of Young Soloists and of the Foundation for Constructive, Concrete and Conceptual Art in Zurich.
+He is also a member of the Board of Directors of Family Business Network Switzerland and of the Board of the Italian Chamber of Commerce for Switzerland.
 Pietro Supino completed his studies in law and economics with a doctorate from the University of St. Gallen.
-He has also been admitted to the Zurich bar and holds a Masters from the London School of Economics and Political Sciences.
-He attended the Columbia School of Journalism in New York which prepared him well for his future as a publisher.
+He has also been admitted to the Zurich bar and holds a Masters from the London School of Economics and Political Science.
+He attended the Columbia School of Journalism in New York, which prepared him well for his future as a publisher.
 He has been a member of the Board of Visitors since 2012.

-Member of the Business Development Committee as well as Member of the Board Tamedia Publications romandes
+Member of the Business Development Committee and of the Journalism Committee

-Member of the Journalism Committee, Member of the Business Development Committee
+Member of the Journalism Committee and of the Business Development Committee

 Prof. Dr. Iwan Rickenbacher (CH/1943) has been a member of the Board of Directors since 1996.
 He began his professional career in 1975 as Director of the Teachers’ College of the Canton of Schwyz.
 From 1988 to 1992, he served as General Secretary of the Christian Democratic People’s Party of Switzerland (CVP) in Berne.
-In 1992, he established his own communications consulting firm.
+He has been working as an independent communications consultant since 1992.
 In 2000, he was appointed Honorary Professor at the University of Berne.
-He is a member of the Board of Directors of Eskamed AG, Basel, and Chairman of the Board of Trustees of the Lucerne-based Swiss School of Journalism (MAZ).
 After obtaining his teacher’s certificate, Iwan Rickenbacher studied educational sciences and graduated with a doctorate.